aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 The pump can be configured either through software or via its physical interface.
-Configuring the pump and the other devices through this driver is not implemented completly, as it seems to require sending it a complete configuration.
+Configuring the pump and the other devices through this driver is not implemented completely, as it seems to require sending it a complete configuration.
 That includes addressable RGB LEDs, for which there is no standard sysfs interface.
 Thus, that task is better suited for userspace tools.